Sign in or start a free trial to avail of this feature.

 - Connect a line to these markers to bisect a shape

-I like my lines to connect to the midpoints of this shape.
-To do this, let's select a line and simply drag the edge on to the midpoint of the shape.
+I'd like my lines to connect to the midpoints of the shape.
+To do this, let's select a line and simply drag the edge onto the midpoint of the shape.

+And now, we have a nice bisector of the rectangle.
 Let's also do it vertically.
-So, click and select the edge of the line and drag it on to the red handle that exists at the midpoint of the rectangle side.
+So click, and select the edge of the line, and drag it onto the red handle that exists at the midpoint of the rectangle side.

+And we now have two bisectors of the rectangle.
 In the first quadrant, I'd like to draw a cloud.
-So, let's go into the drawer part of the ribbon click on the dropdown arrow and select cloud.
+So, let's go into the draw part of the ribbon, click on the drop down arrow, and select cloud.

 To enter some text in the cloud, just start typing.

 In the second quadrant, we'd like a lightning bolt for Usain Bolt.
-So, let's select lightning bolt in the drawing part of the ribbon.
+So, let's select lightning bolt in the drawing part of the ribbon, click and drag.

-Click and drag.
-I'd like the lightning bolt to be yellow, so with the shape selected, I'll go to shape fill and select yellow.
+I'd like the lightning bolt to be yellow.
+So, with the shape selected, I'll go to shape fill and select yellow.

 I'm also going to increase this font to 50.